valuck/rrotaj-baresi-balducchi.r-Perudo/README.md

 - The project boasts a **MySQL-based** storage system for the server, ensuring robust data storage for player and lobby information.
 This implementation provides **exceptional resilience**, even in cases of server crashes.

-- Lobbies data is persistently stored for **up to an hour** from their last usage.
+- Lobby's data is persistently stored for **up to an hour** from their last usage.
 In the event of a server crash, lobbies will be reloaded and stay up for a **10-minute window** of non-utilization.

-- Lobby passwords undergo **Argon2 hashing** before storage, ensuring secure and robust encryption.
+- Lobby's password undergo **Argon2 hashing** before storage, ensuring secure and robust encryption.

 - The project also includes client data savings through a **Json** file.
 This file stores essential information such as settings, **lobby authorization token**, and frequently asked inputs for enhanced user convenience.